eflautt/ga-data-science/lessons/lesson-14/readme.md

 <a name="conclusion"></a>
 ## Conclusion (10 mins)

-- Latent variable models attempt to uncover structure from text
+- Latent variable models attempt to uncover structure from text.
-- Dimensionality reduction is focused on replacing correlated columns
+- Dimensionality reduction is focused on replacing correlated columns.
-- Topic modeling (or LDA) uncovers the topics that are most common to each document and the words most common to those topics
+- Topic modeling (or LDA) uncovers the topics that are most common to each document and then the words most common to those topics.
-- Word2Vec builds a representation of a word from the way it was used originally
+- Word2Vec builds a representation of a word from the way it was used originally.
-- Both techniques avoid learning or using any grammar rules and instead rely on large datasets and learning based on how the words are used making them very flexible
+- Both techniques avoid learning grammar rules and instead rely on large datasets.
+They learn based on how the words are used, making them very flexible.

 ***